Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Results for a product-state generating circuit

-Hence, the ideal correlation resulting from this circuit is that obtained by measuring Pauli-$Z$ and Pauli-$X$ on the state $\ket{00}$.
+The circuits $\CirL$ for generating a Bell-local correlation are given in \cref{Eq:CL}.
+The ideal correlation resulting from this circuit is that obtained by measuring Pauli-$Z$ and Pauli-$X$ on the state $\ket{00}$.
 Note that while the $T$ gate is irrelevant in theory, the fact that it is performed in the circuit can still have a nontrivial consequence in the experiment.

 \end{CJK*}